flattool/typescript-app-template/template/CODE_OF_CONDUCT.md

-# <TEMPLATE:APP_TITLE> Code of Conduct
+# {{APP_TITLE}} Code of Conduct
-The <TEMPLATE:APP_TITLE> project follows the [GNOME Code of Conduct](https://conduct.gnome.org/).
+The {{APP_TITLE}} project follows the [GNOME Code of Conduct](https://conduct.gnome.org/).
 A short summary of it goes like this:

-The <TEMPLATE:APP_TITLE> project is dedicated to provitding a positive experience to everyone, and does not accept inappropriate behaviour such as discrimination and hateful speech.
+The {{APP_TITLE}} project is dedicated to provitding a positive experience to everyone, and does not accept inappropriate behaviour such as discrimination and hateful speech.
 We encourage everyone to keep a friendly tone, and to be constructive and civil.

 ## Reporting an Incident
-If you believe someone is Violating the Code of Conduct, or have any other concerns, please contact lead developer <TEMPLATE:DEVELOPER_NAME> over [email](mailto:<TEMPLATE:DEVELOPER_EMAIL>).
+If you believe someone is Violating the Code of Conduct, or have any other concerns, please contact lead developer {{DEVELOPER_NAME}} over [email](mailto:{{DEVELOPER_EMAIL}}).

 ## Our Standards
-The <TEMPLATE:APP_TITLE> project is dedicated to providing a positive experience for everyone, regardless of:
+The {{APP_TITLE}} project is dedicated to providing a positive experience for everyone, regardless of:

 * age
 * body size